Hypercontext/linkifyjs/CONTRIBUTING.md

 The second stage, the parser, takes this array of tokens and aggregates them into complete entities that are either become links or do not.
 For example, the tokens `PROTOCOL`, `SLASH`, `SLASH`, `DOMAIN`, `TLD` (appearing in that order) are grouped into a `URL` entity.
 These groups are called multitokens.

-A multi token is either a link or not a link.
-Basic linkify comes with these multitokens
+A multitoken is either a link or not a link.
+Core linkify comes with these multitokens

 * **`TEXT`** is plain text (that contains no linkable entities)
 * **`NL`** represents a single newline character